polo-nyan/Enhanced-Password-Manager-Website-Integration-Proposal/README.md

 # Introduction [Early draft]

 This suggestion aims to enhance the quality of life regarding password managers and websites.
 The proposal suggests establishing a standardized process for password managers to automatically update passwords for accounts on various websites.
 This involves the creation of a manifest file, which is hosted by websites whose user accounts wish to support this functionality.

 Within the manifest file, crucial information is provided, including instructions on changing the account password and deleting the account.
 Additionally, the file contains guidelines for facilitating automatic requests from password managers.
 By utilizing this information, password managers can seamlessly execute tasks such as password updates or account deletions automatically.
 Alternatively, the system can be designed to streamline the process for users, requiring only a few clicks to complete the necessary actions.

 This idea occurred to me during the night, and there is a possibility that a similar concept may already exist somewhere.

 ## Use cases

-1. A user wants to change their password on a website.
+1. A user wants to change their password on multiple websites.
    - After a data breach.
    - Regularly changing passwords.
    - Switching repeatedly used passwords for unique passwords.

-2. A user wants to delete their account on a website.
+2. A user wants to delete their account on multiple websites.
     - After quitting a service or just because they want to delete their account.
     - Enterprises want to delete the accounts of employees who leave the company.
     - A Deceased users family wants to delete their accounts.

+3. Automatic Password rotation for security reasons.
+    - Enterprises want to rotate shared passwords for platforms like social media.

+4. Passwordmanagers could rotate a Users Password immidiatly after a Data breach becomes public.
+    - This could be automated by using HaveIBeenPwned or other services.
+    - Triggering a password change for all accounts that are affected by the breach.
+(Triggered by the manifest, a psuh notification from the website or a service like HaveIBeenPwned)

 ## Manifest file structure